Enjoy 20% off all plans by following us on social media. Check out other promotions!

 If front end web is important to the company, the company will likely want to hire the best front end engineering talent and compensate them well.
 As a Front End Engineer, it's also important to join such companies because if/when recession strikes, the less important departments will be the first to be let go.
 Ideally, you'd want to be in the important departments, be it recession or not.

-Web engineering is important to companies like Figma where the core product is within the browser or a desktop client.
-On the other hand, web is not so important to a ridehailing company where users are using native mobile apps to book rides.
+Web engineering is important to companies like Figma where the core product is within the browser or a native desktop app.
+On the other hand, web is not as important to a ridehailing company where users are using native mobile apps to book rides.

 What technology stack is the company on?
 Does the company bother to keep up with modern front end technologies or are the company's products still on jQuery and Bootstrap 3 with no intention to migrate?